kelseyhightower/pipeline/labs/test-the-pipeline.md

 In this section you will modify the pipeline application and push the changes to a new branch on your pipeline-application GitHub repository.

-Configure git to ensure the hub command line utility uses the HTTPS protocol will working with GitHub repositories:
+Configure git to ensure the hub command line utility uses the HTTPS protocol when working with GitHub repositories:

 ```
 git config --global hub.protocol https